joeclark-phd/data-engineers-manual/manuscript/chapter02.md

       </cast>
     </movie>

+You can see that XML is hierarchical and that we can "nest" objects and lists.
 The main drawback to XML is that it is extremely "wordy" resulting in large files that are difficult for humans to read, and not really ideal for computers to read, either.
 The best cases for using XML are when